Skip to content

 ...

-Loading screen will show, because we're not using "hold!".
+Loading screen will show because we're not using "hold!".

 @goto Script3

-form Script3 (this script) are loaded.
+from Script3 (this script) are loaded.

-Resources from ScriptGosub are still loaded, because we're using it here.
+Resources from ScriptGosub are still loaded because we're using it here.

 ...